 Under a lease for term a landlord may only terminate the lease if the tenant has committed a breach.
 If it is the first time that the tenant has committed a breach, a landlord must serve the tenant with a 5 Day Notice which allows the tenant the opportunity to cure the breach.

 A tenant under a m2m tenancy is not afforded the same protections.
 A m2m tenant can be removed even if no breach has been committed by simply serving them with a 28 Day Notice.
-If the tenant has committed a breach, the landlord can choose to serve a 14 Day Notice (which does not allow the tenant the opportunity to cure the breach), a 5 Day Notice (which does allow the tenant the opportunity to cure the breach and remain as a tenant), or a 28 Day Notice if the tenant has not committed a breach but the landlord still wants the tenant to vacate (or if the landlord does not want to have to prove that a breach occurred if the tenant would contest the eviction).
+If the tenant has committed a breach, the landlord can choose to serve a 14 Day Notice (which does not allow the tenant the opportunity to cure the breach), a 5 Day Notice if the tenant fails to pay rent (which does allow the tenant the opportunity to cure the breach and remain as a tenant), or a 14 Day Notice if the tenant has committed a breach for something other than non-payment of rent (which does not allow the tenant the opportunity to cure the breach).

 The ease in removing a tenant under a m2m tenancy is a significant reason for first time landlords, landlords that have had difficulty with past tenants, or any landlord that wants to have flexibility to consider using a m2m rather than the ol’ standby 1 year lease.
 I personally only offer my new tenants a m2m rental agreement.
 It is only after a period of time has passed and the tenant has proven to me that they will pay their rent on time and that they will treat my rental property with care — in other words they have demonstrated responsibility — that I will offer them the opportunity to enter into a 1 year lease.